City walls of Warsaw: History

 The Barbican was designed by Jan Baptist the Venetian and built in 1548.
 The youngest element of the city’s fortification.
 Divides the New and Old Towns.
 Nowadays a major tourist attraction and summer art gallery.
 Back in the 16th century, it was well equipped for modern warfare.

 Renovation

 The first attempt of renovation took place in 1936.
 In October 1938 the uncovered section of the walls was unveiled in a special ceremony.
 After the World War II reconstruction work proceeded in 1953–1954, however, concerning only some particularly interesting and attractive sections, for example Barbican.

+The Barbican houses an exhibition of the Warsaw Museum devoted to its defensive walls.